 Get Rid of Unlimited

 You shouldn’t be offering your services for free.
-Unlimited storage, unlimited users, unlimited anything: it’s costing you.
+Unlimited storage, unlimited users, unlimited anything: it costs you.
 Instead, offer tiered plans that increase in price as the value of what you offer increases.
 Customers won’t hesitate to pay for products and services that provide value.

 Offer Prepayment Options